ade-palmer/Translator-Public-/README.md

 Output translated text and WAV files to a storage account.

-Look at integrating FFMPEG to ensure input file is in a usable format
+Look at integrating FFMPEG to ensure input file is in a usable format.